fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 ## Remote platform provisioning

-During remote platform provisioning, the Platform Owner is responsible for communicating with provisioned Platform, verifying TPM (EK certificate and AIK challenge), and receiving and verifying RIMs.
+During remote platform provisioning, the Platform Owner is responsible for communicating with the provisioned Platform, verifying TPM (EK certificate and AIK challenge), and receiving and verifying RIMs.
 Fobnail's sole responsibility is to accept the configuration provided by the Platform Owner, which completes the provisioning process.

 Fobnail Token is inserted into Platform Owner during provisioning, and the provisioned Platform is remote.
 Provisioning must always be performed in a